JaywongWang/SST-Tensorflow/README.md

 ### Results

 My implemented results can be found in *results/1*.
-They are comparable or even better than the reported ones.
+They are slightly better than the reported ones.

 <table>
   <tr>